Skid Row School for Large-Scale Change

 - Tackle the dysfunctions that sabotage teams and large-scale change networks

-- Adopt the day-to-day command center behaviors that are required for successful execution
+- Adopt the day-to-day operational behaviors that are required for successful execution

 The Skid Row School is: